Deja Kelly: College career

 On November 25, 2020, Kelly made her debut for North Carolina, recording 19 points, four rebounds and three assists in a 90–61 win over Radford.
 On December 17, she posted a season-high 22 points, eight assists and five rebounds in a 92–68 victory against AP No. 18 Syracuse.
 She matched her season-high in points twice in consecutive wins over Georgia Tech and Virginia Tech in February 2021.
 As a freshman, Kelly averaged 11 points, 2.9 assists and 2.3 rebounds per game, shooting 32.9 percent from the field.
 She was a two-time Atlantic Coast Conference (ACC) Freshman of the Week selection and made the ACC All-Freshman Team.

-As a sophomore, Kelly had a career-high 31 points along with four rebounds and four assists in a 81–62 win against Clemson on January 2, 2022.
+As a sophomore, Kelly had a career-high 31 points along with four rebounds and four assists in an 81–62 win against Clemson on January 2, 2022.
 One week later, she recorded her first double-double with 15 points and 10 rebounds in a 71–46 win over Virginia Tech.
 At the 2022 NCAA tournament, Kelly helped North Carolina make its first Sweet 16 appearance in seven years.
 She averaged 16.5 points, 3.6 rebounds and 2.6 assists per game and shot 85.8 percent from the free throw line, which led the ACC.
 Kelly earned first-team All-ACC accolades and received Women's Basketball Coaches Association (WBCA) All-American honorable mention.

 In her junior season, Kelly cemented herself as one of the top women's basketball players in the ACC.
 Once again earning first-team all-ACC honors, Kelly started every game in which she played, despite missing one contest due to injury.
 She set a new career high with 32 points in a 75–67 loss against Syracuse, and on the season led the team in points and assists, averaging 16.3 points and 3.2 assists per game.